Skip to main content

 Teaching children is a big job for our community.
 Because of this, we have many laws about schools and teaching.
 These laws try to find a middle ground in many ways.
 They help ensure kids learn while letting parents have a say in their kids' learning.
 They also aim to make schools safe and respect students' rights.
 They need to help support students with disabilities.
 They also address teachers' job safety and freedom but require them to teach well in the school system.

-This section has articles with in-depth information on education law.
-It also provides information on important education policies and initiatives that affect America's students.
+You can find articles below with in-depth information on education law.
+There is also information on important education policies and initiatives that affect America's students.

 Getting Legal Help with Education Law